jonijhonkanen/Android-Weather-App/README.md

 https://youtu.be/4p88LRzkyG8

 ### Google Play link
-Not likely to be implemented (limitations with API key)
+Not implemented (limitations with API key)